1-Day, 2-Day & 3-Day Prague Itineraries for Travelers

-If the idea of exploring the city on your own is a bit overwhelming, consider joining a Prague Guided Walking Tour.
-Led by an expert, this in-depth six-hour tour takes you to some of the most popular spots in Prague-including Prague Castle, the Jewish quarter, and Old Town Square.
+If the idea of exploring the city on your own is a bit overwhelming, consider joining a Prague Walking Tour.
+Led by an expert guide, this fun three-hour walking tour takes you to some of the most popular spots in Prague-including Prague Castle, Charles Bridge, and the UNESCO-listed Old Town Square.
 You'll get a chance to ride the tram towards the castle to catch some of the best photo views of the castle district.

 If you start to get tired, hop on a tram.
 The public transportation system in Prague is cheap and incredibly efficient-and if you have only one day to see the city, it might be the best way to experience as many attractions as possible.
 Bonus points for the views you'll get from the trams, especially tram #22, which winds through Prague's most charming neighborhoods and then climbs towards the castle; sweeping, open views of red-tiled rooflines are guaranteed.

 Where to Eat: Despite its name, the late-Baroque Café Mozart also serves lunch and dinner, plus brunch on weekends.
 Located right across from the Astronomical Clock, the café also offers classical music evenings and is famous for its cakes and Czech and Austrian cuisine-all in a grand setting that looks as luxurious as it feels.
 For excellent Czech food in an elegant setting, try restaurant White Horse, housed in a 12th-century cellar right in Prague's Old Town Square.
 Don't want to miss the views?
 Ask for a table at their outdoor garden, which overlooks the Town Hall.